phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 * `grunt create-yaml`: Converts a legacy `...-strings_en.json` file to `...-strings_en.yaml`.
 * `grunt modulify --targets=strings`: Generates all derived string artifacts from the YAML source file.
 * **Rosetta**: The translation tool has **not changed**.
 It continues to read from and write to the auto-generated `{{REPO}}-strings_en.json` file.
 Translators will not see or edit YAML/Fluent files directly.
 * **Linting**: A lint rule (`require-fluent`) exists to help enforce the use of the new Fluent API where appropriate.

-### What is `FAILSAFE_SCHEMA`?
+## 6. What is `FAILSAFE_SCHEMA`?

 You may see `FAILSAFE_SCHEMA` mentioned in the build tools.
 This is a technical detail of the YAML parser configuration.
-It ensures that all values in the `.yaml` file (like `true`, `no`, `null`) are treated as strings, preventing the parser from automatically converting them to booleans or other types.
-You do not need to do anything about this; it's handled by the build process.
+It ensures that all values in the `.yaml` file (like `true`, `no`, `null`, or `1.0`) are treated as strings, preventing the parser from automatically converting them to booleans, numbers, or other types.
+You do not need to do anything about this; it's handled automatically by the build process.

-## 6. Further Reading
+## 7. Further Reading

 * For a complete, real-world example, see `membrane-transport/membrane-transport-strings_en.yaml`.
 * For more about Fluent's capabilities (like pluralization and selectors), see